 - Germany was banned from entering into any political union or confederation with Austria.

 - The German Reichswehr (army) was restricted in size.
-It could contain no more than 100,000 men and was forbidden from using conscription to fill its ranks.
+It could contain no more than 100,000 men and it was forbidden from using conscription to fill its ranks.
 There were also restrictions on the size and composition of its officer class.

 - The German military was subject to other restrictions and prohibitions.
 Naval vessels were restricted in tonnage while bans were imposed on the production or acquisition of tanks, heavy artillery, chemical weapons, aircraft, airships and submarines.